mxagar/spark_big_data_guide/02_Spark/README.md

 from pyspark.ml import Pipeline

 # Create a StringIndexer: Estimator that needs to be fit() and returns a Transformer
+# StringIndexer: map all unique categorical levels to numbers
 carr_indexer = StringIndexer(inputCol="carrier",
                              outputCol="carrier_index")